dssg/wikienergy/docs/README.md

 ### The ApplianceSet class

 #### Attributes
+- `appliances`:
-- `appliances`: a list of appliance instances with **enforced temporal alignment** (i.e. Misaligned data must be dealt with upon initialization to have a valid appliance set).
+  - a list of appliance instances with **enforced temporal alignment** (i.e. Misaligned data must be dealt with upon initialization to have a valid appliance set).
+- `metadata`:
+  - a user-defined dictionary describing its origin
+- [`df`]:
-- [`df`]: a pandas dataframe with all appliance instances?
+  - a pandas dataframe with all appliance instances?

 #### Methods
-- `add_instances(instances)`: Adds the list of appliances to the appliance set.
+- `add_to_dataframe(instances)`:
-- `add_to_dataframe(instances)`: Adds a new list of appliances to the dataframe.
+  - Adds a new list of appliances to the dataframe.
-- `get_dataframe()`: Returns the dataframe object representing the dataset.
+- `make_dataframe()`:
-- `make_dataframe()`: Makes a new dataframe of the appliance instances.
+  - Makes a new dataframe of the appliance instances.
 Throws an exception if the appliance instances have traces that don't align.
+- `set_instances(instances)`:
-- `set_instances(instances)`: Replaces the old instances with the new list.
+  - Replaces the old instances with the new list.
 Makes a new dataframe using those instances.
+- `top_k()`:
-- `top_k`: Get top k energy-consuming appliances
+  - Get top k energy-consuming appliances

 #### Other properties